box/developer.box.com/guides/metadata/queries/limitations.md

 ## Recommended result set size

-Where possible it is recommended to only send requests for which the result set is less than 2,000 items.​ The ​result set​ is the entire collection of files and folder that match the metadata query exclusively based on evaluating the `​from​`, `​query​`, and `​query_params​` parameters - before the requesting user’s permissions and the `​ancestor_folder​` scope are considered.
+Where possible, it is recommended to only send requests for which the result set is less than 2,000 items.​ The ​result set​ is the entire collection of files and folders that match the metadata query exclusively based on evaluating the `​from​`, `​query​`, and `​query_params​` parameters — before the requesting user’s permissions and the `​ancestor_folder​` scope are considered.

-When sending a metadata query request for which the result set exceeds 2,000 items, the API can only guarantee that it returns all all matching results if both the following conditions are met.
+When sending a metadata query request for which the result set exceeds 2,000 items, the API can only guarantee that it returns all matching results if both the following conditions are met:

 1. The requesting user has at least **​Previewer** ​permission to all items in the result set
 2. The ancestor folder contains all of the files in the result set

-When sending a metadata query request for which the result set exceeds 2,000 items and for which these conditions are not true, the API might return error with a 4XX response code indicating that the query will need to be restricted to return fewer results.
+When sending a metadata query request for which the result set exceeds 2,000 items and for which these conditions are not true, the API might return an error with a 4XX response code indicating that the query will need to be restricted to return fewer results.